Portable Generator Winter Prep: 7 Essential Steps

 Subscribe now

-4. Stabilize the Fuel
+4. Stabilize Fuel in Your Generator

 You want your generator ready to run at a moment’s notice.
 Since an empty gas tank can be an invitation for corrosion, it’s best to leave the tank filled when not in use.